zerofishnoodles/production-stack/docs/source/use_cases/kv-cache-aware-routing.rst

        "max_tokens": 100
      }'

 You should observe that the second request is routed to the same instance as the first request.
-This is because the KV cache aware router detects that the second request shares a prefix with the first request and routes it to the same instance to maximize KV cache utilization.
+This is because the KV cache aware router detects that the second request has a higher KV cache hit rate in the instance of the first request and routes it to the same instance to maximize KV cache utilization.

 Step 4: Clean Up
 -----------------